UO-CS322/cs322-f24/week7/duckies/DockerCompose.md

 Once the containers are running, you should be able to access your Flask web application at `http://localhost:5005`.

-In the above docker compose setup, the `web` service runs the Flask app, which connects to the MongoDB database service (`db`).
+In the above docker compose setup, the `web` service runs the Flask app, which connects to the MongoDB database service `db`.
+Note that any new duckies you add to the database will be saved even if you terminate docker-compose.